1031-Systems/1031_Delivery/README.md

 git clone git@github.com:steelheadj/Animatronics.git
 cd Animator
-python3 -m virtualenv '.venv'     # Replace .venv with any name you like source .venv/bin/activate.shname  # Where shname is your shell name pip install -r ${OSTYPE}-requirements.txt python ./Animator.py
+python3 -m venv '.venv'     # Replace .venv with any name you like source .venv/bin/activate.shname  # Where shname is your shell name pip install -r ${OSTYPE}-requirements.txt python ./Animator.py

 ~~~

-Note that there are several shells supported and that bash is the
+Note that there are several shells supported. bash is the
 default and is activated with just .venv/bin/activate with no shell
 name specified.